SuperStar Search Slovakia season 3: Finals

 Ten contestants made it to the finals.
-The first single recorded by TOP 10 is called "Dotkni sa hviezd" (Touch the Stars) and it was composed by judge Pavol Habera (music) and slovak poem writer Daniel Hevier.
+The first single recorded by the TOP 10 is called "Dotkni sa hviezd" (Touch the Stars) and it was composed by judge Pavol Habera (music) and Slovak poem writer Daniel Hevier.
 Every final night has its theme.
 Audience can vote for contestants from the very beginning of the show, voting ends during result show on the next day.